ioannapoulou/TweetClassifier/README.md

 ## Evaluation
-Each project is accompanied by its own fully detailed report, which includes all the experiments that were conducted.
-For the evaluation of the models, the F1 score, loss, ROC curves, and confusion matrices were taken into consideration.
+Each project is accompanied by a comprehensive report that thoroughly details all the experiments conducted.
+The evaluation of the models takes into account several key metrics, including the F1 score, loss, ROC curves, and confusion matrices, to assess their performance from different angles.